Searay-330/UB_Grader/README.md

 CSE 442 project.

-Grader is a course management system inspired by the CMU AutoLab.
+UB Grader is a course management system inspired by the CMU AutoLab (but not in Rails).